michael-school/FlatironGrille/README.md

 ## Shrey
 <ul>
-    <li>Designed (not created) majority of the home page</li>
+    <li>I designed (not created) majority of the home page.</li>
-    <li>Designed, created, and ensured functionality of the carousel on the home page</li>
+    <li>I designed, created, and ensured functionality of the carousel on the home page.</li>
-    <li>Designed and created the footer with added logos and links to Flatiron's social media</li>
+    <li>I designed and created the footer with added logos and links to Flatiron's social media.</li>
-    <li>Designed and helped to create the layout of the food menu, as well as added all content to the "Spirits" and "Cocktails" sections of the drink menu</li>
+    <li>I designed and helped create the layout of the food menu and added all of its content.
+I also added all content to the "Spirits" and "Cocktails" sections of the drink menu.</li>
-    <li>Designed and created "Contact Us" page and added a contact form with a Google Maps iFrame displaying the location of Flatiron Grille</li>
+    <li>I designed and created "Contact Us" page and added a contact form with a Google Maps iFrame displaying the location of Flatiron Grille.</li>
-    <li>Designed, created, and gave general functionality to the gallery page (added "click to enlarge")</li>
+    <li>I designed, created, and gave general functionality to the gallery page (added "click to enlarge").</li>
     <li>Overall, I did much of the refining of the styling and appearance of the website.</li>
 </ul>